hermiod-php/hermiod/README.md

 JSON is a similarly rich ruleset with objects, properties, and types.
 Tools like JsonSchema allow us to validate JSON and infer nullability and defaults.

-Hermiod bridge all of these things allowing developers to define JSON payload (for example; for HTTP request bodies) using PHP native types.
+Hermiod bridges all of these things allowing developers to define JSON payload (for example; for HTTP request bodies) using PHP native types.
-Hermiod can than validate the JSON against that PHP object, produce simple, serilaisable errors, and create the fully hydrated class object graph from the supplied data.
+Hermiod can then validate the JSON against that PHP object, produce simple, serializable errors, and create the fully hydrated class object graph from the supplied data.

 ## Basic usage

-As a developer we should be free to use rich domain logic and the full range of PHP features in our application.
+As a developer, we should be free to use rich domain logic and the full range of PHP features in our application.

 ```php
 namespace App;